Dewalt-arch/pimpmykali/README.md

   - sudo ./pimpmykali.sh
   - For a new kali vm, run menu option N

+# Revision 1.1.5 - Fix SPIKE
+  - current version of spike2.9-1kali7 throws undefined symbol error
+  - removes spike2.9-1kali7
+  - installs spike_2.9-1kali6
+  - reverts spike to prior version
+  - apt adds hold to spike to prevent accidental future upgrades
+  - apt hold will be removed at a future date once 2.9-1kali7 issues are resolved
+  - fix_spike can be accessed thru the following menu options
+    - 1 - Fix Missing
+    - 0 - Fix All (Runs only options 1 thru 8)
+    - N - New VM Setup
+  - Seperate menu option of S to only run spike fix by itself is available

 # Revision 1.1.4 - Fix Broken XFCE Icons
   - menu function F to apply this fix only
     - Menu N and 9 will apply fix automatically as a part of their function
   - restores FileManager (Folder Icon on Taskbar) function
   - restores TerminalEmulator (Terminal Icon) function
   - restores "File System" icon on desktop function